maiziezhoulab/RegionIndel/README.md

 ```

-Sometimes the results will have duplicate calls, and to remove these calls, you can use **remove_redundancy.py**.
+Sometimes the result will have duplicate calls, and to remove these calls, you can use **remove_redundancy.py**.

 #### Memory/Time Usage For RegionIndel